rosmanov/chrome-bee/README.md

 # Uninstallation

+## BeeCtl

+If you followed the installation instructions, then you only need to invoke the appropriate command of your package manager.
+For example, on Debian-based systems, you would need to run `apt purge beectl`.

+## Python Script

-To uninstall the native messaging host and its manifests, run the following command from the project directory (see "Installation" section above):
+To uninstall the native messaging host written in Python and the manifests, run the following command from the project directory (see "Installation" section above):

 ```bash
 ./host/uninstall.sh